Google Ads vs Facebook ads

 However, Facebook’s analytical tools are poor by comparison to Google Analytics.
 Called insights, Facebook advertising data is very general, albeit you can determine some specifics about the users clicking through on the adverts.

-Typically, Facebook doesn’t give the return on investment for sales and enquiries as well as Google AdWords, however it communicates a fuller message than Google AdWords and can generate the awareness and desire for a product, in a way that AdWords cannot.
+Typically, Facebook doesn’t give the return on investment for sales and enquiries as well as Google Ads, however it communicates a fuller message than Google Ads and can generate the awareness and desire for a product, in a way that Ads cannot.

 - Selling products or services in specific geographic locations